Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 — Excerpt from *The Silent Exodus*
 { .quote }

-The foundation of Valinor is steeped in the downfall of the elven nations.
+The foundation of Valinor is steeped in the downfall of Tähdenvalta.
 The once-revered courts of the elves grew rigid, their rule descending into authoritarianism.
 Dissent was silenced, culture twisted into propaganda, and those who opposed the regime were exiled or executed.

 What began as a slow erosion of freedom became outright persecution.
-Art, academia, and personal belief were all shaped by the will of the ruling elite.
+Art, academia, and personal belief were all shaped by the will of the rulers.
 Those who resisted were branded as enemies of the state.
 When war with Albion erupted, the voices of opposition were silenced further—many of those who spoke against the conflict were sent to die on the frontlines.

 ### War and Resistance

 *"We stole the very blade meant to cut us down."*
-— Captain Lirian Aethor, Valinor Resistance
+— Captain Aethor Keskitalo, Valinor Resistance
 { .quote }

 As the war against Albion raged, a splinter faction within elven society refused to take part.
 Branded as traitors, they sought to escape rather than die in a conflict they did not believe in.
-Their opportunity came with the discovery of an abandoned **Dreadnought**, left behind by retreating London forces.
+Their opportunity came with the discovery of an abandoned **Dreadnought**, left behind by retreating Albion forces.
 Though foreign and incomprehensible, the rebels seized it, learning its secrets through captured Albion engineers.

-With the ship under their control, they turned their eyes northward—away from their persecutors, away from war.
+With the landship under their control, they turned their eyes northward—away from their persecutors, away from war.

 ### The Escape